Did the IRS Call Me or Is It a Scam?

 What information will the IRS request over the phone?

-As mentioned above, the only time you can trust that a call is truly from the IRS is if you received a notice in advance.
-Once you are contacted directly, the IRS agent may ask for a variety of information – from Social Security numbers to information from prior year tax returns.
+When you speak with the IRS over the phone, they will ask for specific details to verify your identity and address your tax-related issue.
+Remember, the only time you should trust that a call is truly from the IRS is if you received a notice in advance.
+Once you are contacted directly, the IRS may ask you to provide the following information during a call:

 How can I tell if an IRS call is a scam?